Intersectional Feminism and Root Causes of GBV

 There is no quick fix to gender-based violence, but we are ready for the challenge.

 After all, it’s what we do.
 Every day.

 We believe inclusive and intersectional education that addresses the root causes of gender-based violence and human trafficking is the most effective form of prevention and we do our best to provide education that is barrier-free, trauma-informed and survivor-centred.

 Women, girls and gender diverse people from all backgrounds who are able to exercise their rights and live healthy lives free from violence.

-It is important to note that with regards to human trafficking, Aura Freedom does not engage in “Rescue Industry” activities (although we recognize the necessity of rescue when it comes to child trafficking).
+It is important to note that with regards to human trafficking, Aura Freedom does not engage in “Rescue Industry” activities, unless it pertains to child trafficking.